 - Additional relevant qualifications

-You must be able to evidence successful completion of your GCSE qualifications by July 31st, 2018 for September 2018 entry.
-We are unable to consider applications with a pending GCSE qualification if the final result cannot be evidenced by July 31st.
+You must be able to evidence successful completion of your GCSE qualifications by 31st August, 2019 for September 2019 entry.
 Please see our list of accepted equivalents.

 We encourage you to gain some experience in schools as this is a good starting point for you to gain an interview for the Primary PGCE.